thaimtl/thaimtl/README.md

 # Hello, I'm Thai Tran 👋

 ## 👨‍💻 About Me
-I'm a computer engineer student at McGill University 🐦, passionate about object detection, data analysis, and web development.
+I'm a computer engineer student at McGill University, passionate about coding challenges.

 🌍 Based in Montréal, QC, Canada

-🚀 Tech enthusiast with a focus on AI and web technologies
+🚀 Tech enthusiast with a focus on AI, cloud computing and other web technologies

-🎨 Fashion lover on the side
+🎨 Art enthusiast on the side

 ## 🛠 Skills
-- Programming: C++ (Advanced), Python (Intermediate), Java (Beginner)
+- Main Programming Languages: C++, Python, Java
 - Object Detection
-- Data Analysis
-- Web Development (Learning HTML, CSS, JavaScript)
+- Web Development
 - Communication and Interpersonal Skills
 - Teamwork and Problem-Solving
-- Retail Management Software Systems

 ## 🔭 Current Projects
-- Learning web development with HTML, CSS, and JavaScript (CS50W)
+- Stock buying/selling simulator for day-trading beginner
+- A journaling web application with the special feature to let the user changes the frontend design with a button (i.e. a web application that lets the user customize their own workspace)

-## 🌱 I'm currently learning
+## 🌱 On the side, I'm currently learning
-- Web Development (HTML, CSS, JavaScript)
-- Expanding knowledge in object detection and data analysis
+- Linear programming and nonlinear optimization
+- CS50's Introduction to Databases with SQL

 ## 🎓 Education
 - B.Eng. in Computer Engineering, McGill University (2024-2027, Expected graduation in 2027)